chan-brennan/Project-Lexer/README.md

 Operators: +, -, /, *, =, <>, ...
 Delimiters: ,, :, {, }, ...
 Special: ERROR, END_OF_FILE

+**Execution Model:**
+- Variables declared in the var section are assigned memory locations using a location table
+- Input values are consumed sequentially from the inputs section
+- The compiler builds a linked list of instructions representing the input program
+- The interpreter walks through this instruction list, simulating control flow and memory updates

+**Supported Statements:**
+- `assign` – assignment of variables or expressions
+- `input` / `output` – read input values or print variable contents
+- `if` – conditional execution using `CJMP` and `NOOP`
+- `while` – loops implemented with `CJMP`, `JMP`, and `NOOP`
+- `for` – translated into `assign`, `CJMP`, `JMP` sequences like C-style for-loops
+- `switch` – implemented via a sequence of `CJMP` and conditional blocks

 ## 🗂 Project Directory Structure
 ```